Anniejoan/Titanic---Predicting-Survival/README.md

 # Titanic---Predicting-Survival
-My implementations of various models on the famous Titanic dataset
+My implementations of the logistic regression model on the famous Titanic dataset